pahuldeep/Automation-Python-Scripts/README.md

 **Installation:**

-There are no external dependencies required to run these scripts.
-However, you will need Python installed on your system.
-You can check and install Python by following the instructions on the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/)
+Python installed on your system for file management. selenium for web-testing

 **Usage:**